nagarajan-ck/Linux-Server-Configuration/README.md

 `sudo ufw enable`

+4. Make changes to the SSH configuration file.

-4. Change the default port of SSH to 2200 in the `/etc/ssh/sshd_config` file by editing line 5 to `Port 2200` and restart the SSH service
+- Change the default port of SSH to 2200 in the `/etc/ssh/sshd_config` file by editing line 5 to `Port 2200`.
+`Port 2200`

+- Change the value of PermitRootLogin to *no* to deny remote root access `PermitRootLogin no`

+- Restart the SSH service to put the changes into effect.
 `service ssh restart`

 - Also block any requests that come on port 22 by denying it on the firewall.